s0meg/One-For-All-Jams/README.md

 Here, you will find the current commands and the help page for the One For All Jams Music Bot.

 ```
-The default prefix for the bot is the * sign.
+The default prefix for the bot is the + sign.
 This will be able to be changed in a future update

-%connect, %join - Connect the bot to an available voice channel or the voice channel that the user is in
++connect, +join - Connect the bot to an available voice channel or the voice channel that the user is in

-%disconnect, %leave - Disconnect the bot from the current voice channel
++disconnect, +leave - Disconnect the bot from the current voice channel

-%help - Sends the user a DM with all the commands for the bot
++help - Sends the user a message with all the commands for the bot
 ```

 ### More commands will be added in a future update